lanlan63/lanlan63.github.io/README.md

 as it is not automatically installed)

-For your journal: Take a screenshot showing key generation.
+Take a screenshot showing key generation.
 Explain why ed25519 is recommended over RSA for new keys.

-For your journal: Screenshot showing successful passwordless SSH connection with visible command prompt showing username@hostname on both systems.
+Screenshot showing successful passwordless SSH connection with visible command prompt showing username@hostname on both systems.

-For your journal: Include before and after screenshots of the sshd_config file showing the critical security changes.
+Include before and after screenshots of the sshd_config file showing the critical security changes.
 Explain why each setting improves security.

-For your journal: Document your complete firewall ruleset with screenshots.
+Document your complete firewall ruleset with screenshots.
 Create a table showing each rule, its purpose, and security justification.

-For your journal: Document the user creation process with screenshots.
+Document the user creation process with screenshots.
 Explain the principle of least privilege and why using a non-root administrative user is important.

-For your journal: Screenshots demonstrating that all server administration is performed via SSH from the workstation, not from the server console.
+Screenshots demonstrating that all server administration is performed via SSH from the workstation, not from the server console.

 ![df -h](https://github.com/user-attachments/assets/be8784f8-bd26-4b07-8bdf-b27a9510f659)